Shop the best Black Friday deals on Amazon now

-We're technically still a few days away from Black Friday—but don't tell that to Amazon.
-The most massive online retailer likes to make a full week out of the biggest shopping day of the year, which means they've posted deals galore starting today and will continue the savings throughout the week.
+Technically, Black Friday isn't until tomorrow—but don't tell that to Amazon.
+The most massive online retailer likes to make a full week out of the biggest shopping day of the year, which means they have already posted deals galore..

 Tech